 If you are based in Georgia and employed by a US company, but nominating to get paid a gross salary to avoid US tax withholding, you will need to discuss with a US adviser and/or your employer as to whether or not you will have to pay the full 15.3%, or if the company will pay some or all of this tax.

 If you are employed by a non-US company and do not have any foreign social security benefits withheld at source by that non-US company, you will most likely have to pay the 15.3% tax to the US.
 If the company does withhold local social security at source, this may or may not change your US liability depending on the agreements the US has with the country you are working in.

 If you are employed by a Georgian employer and are liable to contribute to the local pension scheme (because you have Georgian legal residency) you may have some scope to eliminate the 15.3% US tax.
 Speak to a US adviser for more details.

-As you can see, being a US citizen trying to reduce taxes by living abroad, or even just comply with taxation correctly while choosing to live abroad, is incredibly complex.
+As you can see, being a US citizen trying to reduce taxes by living abroad, or even just comply with taxation laws while choosing to live abroad, is incredibly complex.

-If you need an expert in Georgian tax law, who is fluent English speaking, to sit in on your calls to your US tax adviser, to maximise the efficiency of that meeting, our consultants are here to help.
+If you need an expert in Georgian tax law, who is also fluent in English, to sit in on your calls to your US tax adviser to maximize the efficiency of that meeting, our consultants are here to help.
 Contact us.